5 Best Free Website Builders 2025: The Definitive List

 ❌ No custom domain: On the free plan, your site’s URL will have .square.site/ following your website’s name.

 ❌ Lack of customization options: The free plan lacks many customization and feature options, trying to lead you into upgrading to a paid plan.
-You even have to upgrade to get website themes!
+You even have to upgrade to get website themes, whereas Wix gives you access to 900+ templates for free!

 ➡️ To see a free Square Online website in action, check out my demo site: lucys-cupcakes.square.site